 Generic Name: sildenafil citrate

-Dosage Form: tablet, film coated; oral suspension; injection
+Dosage Form: tablet, film coated; injection; oral powder

 Revatio is indicated for the treatment of pulmonary arterial hypertension (WHO Group I) in adults to improve exercise ability and delay clinical worsening.
 The delay in clinical worsening was demonstrated when Revatio was added to background epoprostenol therapy [see Clinical Studies (14)].

 Studies establishing effectiveness were short-term (12 to 16 weeks), and included predominately patients with New York Heart Association (NYHA) Functional Class II–III symptoms and idiopathic etiology (71%) or associated with connective tissue disease (CTD) (25%).

 Limitation of Use: Adding sildenafil to bosentan therapy does not result in any beneficial effect on exercise capacity [see Clinical Studies (14)].

 Revatio Tablets and Oral Suspension

 The recommended dose of Revatio is 5 mg or 20 mg three times a day.
 Administer Revatio doses 4–6 hours apart.